bluekitchen/btstack/chipset/README.md

 Dialog Semiconductor offers the DA14581, an LE-only SoC that can be programmed with an HCI firmware.
 The HCI firmware can be uploaded on boot into SRAM or stored in the OTP (One-time programmable) memory, or in an external SPI.

-We just ordered a Dev Kit and will try to implement the firmware upload to SRAM option.
-This chipset supports the Bluetooth 4.2. specification but does not seem to implement the Data Length Extension nor supports multiple concurrent roles.
+IT does not implement the Data Length Extension or supports multiple concurrent roles.

+**Baud rate**: The baud rate is fixed at 115200 with the provided firmware.
+A higher baud rate could be achieved by re-compiling the HCI firmware using Dialog's HCI SDK.

+**BTStack integration**: *btstack_chipset_da14581.c* contains the code to download the provided HCI firmware into the SRAM of the DA14581.
+After that, it can be used as any other HCI chipset.

 ## EM Microelectronic Marin